ThrunGroup/BanditPAM-python/README.md

 # Introduction

-Each experiment in this repository is specified by a number of parameters:
+Throughout this repo, an "experiment" refers to a specific $k$-medoids problem we wish to solve.
+Each experiment in this repository is specified by a number of
+parameters:
 - algorithm (ucb, also known as BanditPAM, or naive_v1, which refers to PAM)
 - a string specifying whether to run the BUILD and/or SWAP steps
 - verbosity